Connectors

 Hook capabilities

 ZeptoClaw has no native ask surface.
-Confirm verdicts are downgraded with raw_action preserved so operators can review the original request in the TUI / audit log.
+Confirm verdicts take an immediate fallback with raw_action preserved so operators can review the original request in the TUI or audit log; neither surface can resume it.

 Subprocess policy